hiroshimamiya/EPIB685/README.md

 **Format**:
   - 3 min presentation of preliminary project proposal (ungraded)
   - 15 min of presentation (3a), followed by 5 minutes of questions
-  - At least 5 suggestions to critique, per presentation  (3b)Single-spaced document, 3 or 4 pages for written project, excluding reference and tables/figures (optional) (3c)
+  - At least 5 suggestions to critique, per presentation  (3b)Single-spaced document
+  - 3 or 4 pages for written project, excluding reference and tables/figures (optional) (3c)

   - The presentation may be shorter in duration, depending on class size.